its-ericjones/jeopardy-web-app/README.md

   ![Game Board Complete Form](screenshots/updated-game-complete-form.png)

    **Option B: Upload a draft or game file to edit**
-   - Click 'Edit' on the home screen to either edit a draft file or game file.
+   - Click 'Edit' on the home screen to either upload and edit a draft file or game file.

   ![Draft File Upload](screenshots/updated-import-draft-file.png)